become even brighter

 Uniquely Designed Curriculum

-The Honors curriculum is designed to challenge bright students to learn collaboratively in a discussion-oriented environment.
+The Honors' curriculum is designed to challenge students to learn collaboratively in a discussion-oriented environment and to take an active role in their education by emphasizing high-impact practices and the development of "soft skills."

 Honors scholars begin their experience before they ever move onto campus, engaging in the Summer Reading Assignment that invites students to read a common text and to think in ways that will prepare them for higher education and the MVNU experience.